top of page

 Bio

-Winston F. Schneider (b.
-2007) is an international award-winning young American composer.
-He's received an ASCAP Morton Gould Young Composer Award, and now has 35 composition wins to his name across the U.S. and Europe, including three major competitions: MTNA, NAfME and NFMC.
+He has over 40 composition wins to his name across the U.S. and internationally, including three major national competitions: MTNA, NAfME and NFMC.
 He was a MATA Jr. composer, which the New Yorker calls “the most exciting showcase for outstanding young composers from around the world.”
-He had his debut of an 11-minute full orchestra work with a professional orchestra when he was 12, a work he wrote at age 10.
-He was the youngest composer ever to be in Curtis Institute of Music’s summer program.

-A prolific composer, Schneider has written over 90 pieces.
-His works span a broad range: a 60-minute symphony, a septet with spoken voice about the summer of Covid-19 from the perspective of a 17-year-old girl, an orchestra piece involving scent envelopes for the audience to mimic the stink of a threatened stinkbug, a chamber piece reflecting the dire urgency of saving children from child abuse situations, and "Arachnida," a 21-minute tone poem for orchestra, featuring six types of Arachnids.
+His diverse body of work includes a 60-minute symphony, a septet with spoken voice about the summer of Covid-19 from the perspective of a 17-year-old girl, an orchestra piece involving scent envelopes for the audience to mimic the stink of a threatened stinkbug, a chamber piece reflecting the dire urgency of saving children from child abuse situations, and "Arachnida," a 21-minute tone poem for orchestra, featuring six types of Arachnids.

-He’s written music that’s been premiered and performed in NYC, Dallas, Cleveland, Brooklyn, Philadelphia, St. Louis, Omaha and more.
-He's had commissions, premieres and performances by the Grammy-nominated Omaha Symphony, the Grammy Award-winning New York Youth Symphony, the Steamboat Symphony Orchestra, Face the Music (NYC’s premiere youth ensemble), Ars Futura (Cleveland based contemporary music ensemble), Chamber Project Saint Louis, Orchestra Omaha, SoundWaves String Orchestra, Omaha Area Youth Orchestra, Rocky Mountain Summer Conservatory ensemble, numerous chamber ensembles, and soloists, including virtuosic flutist, Mimi Stillman.
+His works have been performed across the country by the Grammy-nominated Omaha Symphony, the Grammy Award-winning New York Youth Symphony, Sempre Musick Orchestra (Boston), the Steamboat Symphony Orchestra (CO), Face the Music (NYC’s premiere youth ensemble), Chamber Project Saint Louis, Ars Futura (Cleveland based contemporary music ensemble), Orchestra Omaha, Soundbox Ventures (Sarasota, FL), SoundWaves String Orchestra, Omaha Area Youth Orchestra, Rocky Mountain Summer Conservatory ensemble, numerous chamber ensembles and soloists, including virtuosic flutist Mimi Stillman.
 His orchestra works have been conducted by Maestros Ernest Richardson, Ankush Kumar Bahl, Alejandro Gómez Guillén, Na'Zir McFadden, David Bloom, and Aviva Segall.
-He made his Masterworks debut with the Omaha Symphony in 2022.

 Insects inform some of his music.
 He’s caught, studied and released over 100 different species of insects, arachnids, and other arthropods.